davea42/libdwarf-code/README.md

 # This is libdwarf README[.md]

-Updated 15 May 2022
+Updated 7 August 2022

-For release libdwarf-0.4.1
+For release libdwarf-0.4.2

 ## REQUIREMENTS from a libdwarf<name>.tar.xz